cselab/pypi4u/README.md

 # error either proportional or constant
 error = constant
 ```
-**[MODEL]** - The model function consists of three parameters; therefore the number of model parameters was set to three.
-Additionally, the paths to the python model function and to the data file are given.
+**[MODEL]** - The model function consists of three parameters.
+Therefore the number of model parameters was set to three.
+Additionally, the names of the  python model function and to the data file are assigned.

 **[PRIORS]** - In this exemplary case, the priors for the first three parameter were taken to be a uniform probability distribution with a minimum of 0 and a maximum of 5.
 Finally, the error prior was also defined to be a uniform distribution with a minimum of 0 and a maximum of 5.